-In planning an inclusive peer support group, it is important to encourage diversity that takes into account different ages, cultural backgrounds, and genders to enable variants in perspectives and broaden group membership.
+In planning an inclusive peer support group, it is important to encourage diversity that takes into account different ages, cultural backgrounds, and genders to enable variants in perspectives and broaden group membership.18

-We understand that each school is unique, diverse and has varying needs.
-Your school will know more about your cultural needs than we do!
+We understand that each organization and group is unique, diverse and has varying needs.
+Your staff will know more about your cultural needs than we do!
 We encourage you to consult your young people and include them in the process to ensure all promotions and group actions are inclusive, respectful and appropriate.